Released: 18 December 2020

 ‘Seize the Day’

 ‘Winter Bird/When Winter Comes’

-The album was announced on 21 October 2020, ahead of its 18 December release date (moved back a week due to “unforeseeable production delays”), and will be available on compact disc, various vinyl editions, digital download, and streaming services.
+The album was announced on 21 October 2020, ahead of its 18 December release date (moved back a week due to “unforeseeable production delays”), and was made available on compact disc, various vinyl editions, digital download, and streaming services.

 It was kind of unintentional.
 I had to go into the studio at the beginning of lockdown to do a couple of bits of music for an animated short film.
 So I got got in and did that bit of work and sent it off to the director, and then I thought, ‘Oh, this is nice, I’m enjoying this, this is a nice way to spend lockdown,’ so I ended up finishing off some songs, looking at bits and bobs, making up stuff, and generally enjoying myself in the studio.
 And then I’d come home in the evening, and I just happened to be with my daughter Mary’s family.
 The combination of being able to go to work, make some music, and then hang out with four of my grandkids, I was very lucky.
 Y’know, we were being super careful, but being able to make music really helped.